JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Solvers in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) allow inexact resolution of trust-region and quadratic-regularized subproblems using first-order that are implemented in the package itself such as the quadratic regularization method R2 [@aravkin-baraldi-orban-2022] and R2DH [@diouane-habiboullah-orban-2024] with trust-region variants TRDH [@leconte-orban-2023-2].

 This is crucial for large-scale problems where exact subproblem solutions are prohibitive.

-## Support for Hessians as Linear Operators

-The second-order methods in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) can use Hessian approximations represented as linear operators via [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
-Explicitly forming Hessians as dense or sparse matrices is often prohibitively expensive, both computationally and in terms of memory, especially in high-dimensional settings.
-In contrast, many problems admit efficient implementations of Hessian–vector or Jacobian–vector products, either through automatic differentiation tools or limited-memory quasi-Newton updates, making the linear-operator approach more scalable and practical.

 ## In-place methods